 Accountability for application of skills must be a part of your training.
 Website links and eLearning alone won’t cut it.

-As you look towards your 2019 pipeline it is time to examine these key sales pipeline pitfalls in greater detail, along with strategies you and your sales leadership team can take right now to make sure those opportunities convert.
+As you look at your pipeline it’s time to examine these pitfalls in greater detail, along with strategies you and your sales leadership team can take right now to make sure those opportunities convert.